-This standard practice defines the minimum criteria for conducting a building science-based residential energy audit.
+This standard practice defines the minimum criteria for conducting a building science-based residential whole-building assessment as specified herein.

-The energy audit will address energy usage and limited aspects of building durability and occupant health and safety.
-The energy audit will provide a comprehensive report with a list of prioritized recommendations to improve the home and will include a cost-benefit analysis.
+The assessment shall include an audit that will address energy usage and limited aspects of building durability, occupant comfort, health and safety.
+The audit report will provide a comprehensive list of prioritized recommendations to improve the energy efficiency of the home and to address related health and safety, comfort, and building durability issues as identified in this standard.
+The audit report will include a cost-benefit analysis.

-Residential building types covered are defined as: existing detached single-family dwellings and townhouses that:
+Residential building types covered herein are defined as: existing detached single-family dwellings, manufactured housing, townhouses, and condos; or as defined by the Authority Having Jurisdiction.